 Seattle’s Waterfront Project to Transform Japantown

-Anticipation of KODA's arrival is further heightened by the unparalleled rennaissance taking shape in the International District and along Seattle's waterfront.
+Anticipation of KODA's arrival is further heightened by the unparalleled renaissance taking shape in the International District and along Seattle's waterfront.

-"The waterfront transformation is a gamechanger for both Pioneer Square and the International District," said Dean Jones, President and CEO of Realogics Sotheby's International Realy -- the listing firm representing KODA Condominiums.
+"The waterfront transformation is a game-changer for both Pioneer Square and the International District," said Dean Jones, President and CEO of Realogics Sotheby's International Realty, the listing firm representing KODA Condominium Flats.
 "For the first time in more than a century these communities will have a greater connection to Elliott Bay and our waterfront will evolve from a working port separated by a noisy concrete divide to be a world-class amenity for quiet enjoyment by local residents and visitors alike."

 Jones believes Seattle will soon have a waterfront experience that will rival West Coast peer cities like Vancouver, BC and San Francisco.